 The Clinical Trials industry has seen its share of changes over the past 20 years (like many industries).
 In case you are keeping score, or trying to keep score, this blog should clarify things a bit.

-- IVR or IVRS (Integrated Voice Response System) is a tool used in the 1990s/early 2000s to call into a system to randomize a subject and receive a kit assignment (or another named unit, i.e. vial, bottle, capsules, etc.) for the subject.
+- IVR or IVRS (Interactive Voice Response System) is a tool used in the 1990s/early 2000s to call into a system to randomize a subject and receive a kit assignment (or another named unit, i.e. vial, bottle, capsules, etc.) for the subject.
 For example, callers would be prompted to ‘’press 1 to screen a subject, press 2 to randomize a subject’’

-- IWR or IWRS (Integrated Web Response System) is the web equivalent of the IVRS that emerged in the 2000s as internet services became more robust.
+- IWR or IWRS (Interactive Web Response System) is the web equivalent of the IVRS that emerged in the 2000s as internet services became more robust.
 Users log into a URL and receive the same prompts on screen as they would on the phone and be taken through a series of different screens to randomize a subject and receive a kit assignment.

-- IXRS (Integrated Voice/Web Response System) is a tool and term used to do either phone or web-based transactions, the X is replaced with the modality being used (V for voice, W for Web)
+- IXRS (Interactive Voice/Web Response System) is a tool and term used to do either phone or web-based transactions, the X is replaced with the modality being used (V for voice, W for Web)

 - RTSM (Randomization and Trial Supply Management) is the latest acronym for the IRT mentioned above.
 It describes the two core purposes of the system: to manage randomization and trial supply management.

 RTSM systems have come a long way from the original IVR systems.
-The ability to randomize and manage supply remain fundamental, but the interfaces to perform these transactions are now significantly more modern.
+The ability to randomize and manage supply remains fundamental, but the interfaces to perform these transactions are now significantly more modern.
 Also, as studies become more complex it is more important than ever for teams to have flexibility to design the study they want and not be restricted by their RTSM.